felixb/lambdacd-cron/README.md

 `nil` translates to `*`.
 Omitted values are filled with `nil`.
 E.g. `(cron 0 12)` translates to `(cron 0 12 nil nil nil)`.

+## Contributing

+Feel free to propose any change by sending a PR.

 ## License